Explore the justice bachelor’s degree program at the University of Alaska Anchorage

 - Alpha Phi Sigma, UAA’s student chapter of the National Criminal Justice Honor Society

 - The Society of Law and Justice student club

-What can you do with a justice degree from UAA?
+What can you do with a Justice B.A. degree from UAA?

-With an interdisciplinary Bachelor of Arts in justice from UAA, you will be well-prepared
+With an interdisciplinary bachelor’s degree in justice from UAA, you will be well-prepared

 for a variety of careers providing direct service, service support or organizational

 Justice graduate programs

 Continue your studies in criminology and criminal justice graduate schools, as well as graduate schools with related programs such as these:

 - Master of Public Administration